top of page

 DIY Wedding planning checklist and steps

 Some want more control.
-Some want flexibility.
-Some are working within a realistic budget and don’t want to hand everything over to a planner.
+Some want more flexibility.
+Some are working within a specific budget and want to stay hands-on throughout the process.
 None of that is wrong.

-This guide is for couples who want to plan their wedding themselves, but want to do it smarter.
+This guide is for couples who want to plan their wedding themselves and make confident decisions along the way.

 The Most Common DIY Wedding Mistake